itsmillertim3/perform2021/shift-left-sre-with-keptn-quality-gates-in-cd/content/03_Pipeline_Setup_and_Run/02_Run_Pipeline/index.md

 ## Run Performance Test on Carts Service

-In this lab you'll measure the performance for the carts service 3 times.
+In this exercise you'll measure the performance for the carts service 3 times.
 The first time you'll run the test and create a baseline for future runs.
 The second time you will introduce a small slowdown that will be evaluated as a warning SLO result.
 The third time you will increase the slowdown to see how the pipelines fails when it goes beyond the SLI objetive for the response time.

 ### Step 1: Run Performance Test on current Implementation

-1. Go to  **Jenkins** and click on **sockshop** folder.
+1. Go to your **Jenkins** homepage and click on **sockshop** folder.
-1. Click on **carts.performance**.
+1. Click on **carts**, then **master**.
-1. Click on **Build with parameters** to trigger the performance pipeline. (leave the default values).
+1. Click on **Build with parameters** to trigger the pipeline. (leave the default values).
 1. Wait until the pipeline build exists with a *Success* status.

 ### Step 2: Introduce a small slowdown in the Carts Service